Population Characteristics

 Population of Greater Madawaska by Ethnicity and Origin

 The population of Greater Madawaska is quite diverse, which contributes to the town's vibrant cultural landscape.
 Greater Madawaska is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are Irish, which accounts for 39.40% of the total population, followed by Scottish (33.22%), English (27.03%), German (18.20%), and French (17.84%).
+The top 5 ethnicities and origins in Greater Madawaska are Irish, which accounts for 39.40% of the total population, followed by Scottish (33.22%), English (27.03%), German (18.20%), and French (17.84%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |